icarusfactor/SSH-Team-Keys/README.md

 ## Authorized keys: define who can access each system

+"Keep Note The Following:"

+"The key method to get shell restriction working is that it uses different passwords."
+"Which means,if someone knows the standard account password, they can use it to gain full access."
+"The custom hostname refrenced in client config file is just that, this is only known to client"

 *Setup of base directory restriction system:*

-"The key method to get shell restriction working is that its uses different passwords."
-"Which means,if someone knows the main password, they can use it to gain full access."
-"The custom hostname refrenced in client config file is just that, this is only known to client"

 *When limiting a key to use git versioning system functions you will need to add a directory for git function limitation .*
 * mkdir -p /home/dyount/git-shell-commands